It is very sad on a human level. But what is the answer biblically? Is there hope?

 In those passages in the previous section, nothing is said of original sin closing heaven’s door, predestination, adult-level saving faith, or water baptism.
 None of those things or the absence of some of those things closes the door to heaven.

 Our moral reasoning and wisdom have led us to set up juvenile courts.
-I believe our moral reasoning and wisdom come from God and ancient, inspired texts like Deut.
+I believe our moral reasoning and wisdom come, if only dimly and partly, from God and ancient, inspired texts like Deut.
 31:31.
 Underage children are not yet capable of sorting out the complex variables that contribute to their behavior.
 Even if their parents were to be near-perfect in their personal lives, do both work twelve hours a day, so they benignly neglect their thirteen- or fourteen-year-old?
 Is that why he’s bratty?

 What about dysfunctional households?
 Do one or both of the parents do drugs or are alcoholics?
 Have they abandoned their child?
 Is the ten-year-old being secretly abused, so he is simply acting out?
 The same goes for a fifteen-year old.
 Smaller children are even less capable of sorting things out.

 Therefore, God sets children apart for their own final judgment, and, as noted, mercy will prevail, even for confused, misbehaving older children.

 1..
 Gen. 8:21 says that “every inclination of the human heart is evil from childhood” (NIV).
 And Prov.
 20:10 reads: “Even small children are known by their actions, so is their conduct really pure and upright?”
 (NIV).
 The rhetorical question must be answered no.